Please note: the content of this page is currently undergoing a review – Posted August 17, 2021

 This is a collection of approximately 1,000 books.
 The majority of this collection consists of books transferred from other departments due to their rarity or subject matter.
 There are also quite a few books that have been donated by members over the course of the library's existence.
 Some of the strengths of the collection include:

 Several volumes of house and ornament design which have been used frequently by local artists and theatrical set designers.
 Local theatres also use the small collection on the history of costume.
 See also Lyle Collection.

 The collection includes an original edition of the 29 volume set Bibliotheca Americana, a dictionary of books relating to America by Joseph Sabin.
 It is extremely useful to anyone researching early American and Canadian history and was used extensively in the preparation of the Hamilton Public Library's Bibliography of its holdings concerning the War of 1812.

 One of the great strengths of the Rare Book Collection is works by early explorers during the last great surge of discovery, from the late 18th century through the 19th century.
 This collection complements the collateral collection in Canadiana of explorers in North America and Canada.
-Quite a few of these books contain the first recorded descriptions in English of the various ethnic peoples discovered.
+Many of these books contain colonialist descriptions in English of early contact with Indigenous peoples.
 One of the stronger sections in this collection is the number of works related to African exploration.
 There are early (18th century) editions of Mungo Park's travels, as well as first editions of many of Sir Richard Francis Burton's African travel books, and works by both Stanley and Livingston.
 These nicely complement the smaller collection of anti-slavery books and pamphlets also held in Rare Books.
 These collections can be invaluable to anyone studying black history, in documenting historical attitudes towards slavery, and the colonialization of native populations.
 As Hamilton was one of the destinations of the Underground Railway prior to the American Civil War, this collection forms a valuable adjunct to any study of local black history.
 Other volumes in this collection document exploration in Eastern Europe, India, the South Pacific, and the Arctic.